 Tip #3: More networking!

-My last tip was networking, talk to everybody.
-My next tip is to do it more, more networking!
-It’s important like I mentioned, to cast a wide net because you just never know who knows somebody.
+Our last tip was networking, talk to everybody.
+Our next tip is to do it more, more networking!
+It’s important, like we mentioned, to cast a wide net because you just never know who knows somebody.
 Post on the online forums and use NextDoor.
 Proximity is an important factor in finding somebody to provide just a few hours of coverage here or there.
-If they are just two houses down that it’s super easy for them to come over and provide some child care for a few hours, but if there are 20 minutes away, the chances are a little slim that is the perfect position for them.
+If they are just two houses down then it’s super easy for them to come over and provide some child care for a few hours, but if they are 20 minutes away, the chances are a little slim that it’s the perfect position for them.

 Not only post everywhere but post frequently, so if you aren’t getting many hits one week, post again, a new post is a great way to bring that information in front of fresh eyes.